mcgilldinglab/scSemiProfiler/README.md

 scSemiProfiler is jointly developed by [Jingtao Wang](https://github.com/JingtaoWang22), [Gregory Fonseca](https://www.mcgill.ca/expmed/dr-gregory-fonseca-0), and [Jun Ding](https://github.com/phoenixding) from McGill University.

 ## Contacts
+Please don't hesitate to contact us if you have any questions:
 * jingtao.wang at mail.mcgill.ca